 - Industry leading, company funded retirement (an additional 10% to your 401k)

 - Student Loan Refinancing as low as 2.99%

 - CME/BEA (Business Expense Account) - $8,000 first year, then $4,000 annually

 - Comprehensive medical, dental, vision and Rx coverage (single or family)

-- Groundbreaking parental, partner and adoptive paid leave; and flexible self-scheduling for new parents
+- Groundbreaking parental paid leave; and flexible self-scheduling for new parents

 - Leadership and clinical training opportunities unique to USACS

 - Location flexibility and career stability of a national group

 - The support you need to provide the best patient-centered care